 - Life insurance or income protection insurance covers you for sickness, injury and death.

-- Home, contents or car insurance may cover goods you buy that are damaged, lost or stolen.
+- Home, contents or comprehensive car insurance may cover goods you buy that are damaged, lost or stolen.

 Questions to ask before buying CCI